Sana Guermazi

 Sana Guermazi (سناء القرمازي; born 3 November 2001) is a professional footballer who plays as a midfielder for Seconde Ligue club Le Mans.
-Born in France She plays for the Tunisia national football team.
+Born in France, she plays for the Tunisia national team.

 Early life

 Born in Clichy, France, Guermazi is of Tunisian descent with roots in Sfax.

 Club caree

 On 5 June 2020, Guermazi signed her first professional contract with the Spanish Segunda División Pro side CD Pozoalbense.
 In July 2021, she joined fellow Spanish club FF La Solana.

 On 24 June 2024, Le Mans announced the signing of the Tunisian international ahead of the 2024–25 Seconde Ligue season.

 On 12 December 2024, she was named Player of the Month for November.

 International career

 Born in France, Guermazi represented her country of birth at the youth level before opting to play for Tunisia at the senior level.

 In 2018, The Parisian has been first called up by the coach of the France U18 women's team, Gaëlle Dumas, to take part in a training camp from 23 to 25 October 2018 at the INF in Clairefontaine.

 Proud to represent Tunisia in my first official match.